Gear for wildlife photography on safari in Africa.

 Bags and carry on weights

 The topic of hand luggage allowances when it comes to camera bags has filled plenty of forums and we’re afraid to say that the answer as to what is the protocol or allowance (as well as leniency) varies from airline to airline.
-The prospect of checking very expensive camera gear into the hold of a commercial airline is not very enticing so here are a few tips from us on how to ensure that you travel with your gear in the cabin and not in the hold.
+The prospect of checking very expensive gear for wildlife photography into the hold of a commercial airline is not very enticing so here are a few tips from us on how to ensure that you travel with your gear in the cabin and not in the hold.
 These tips do not guarantee success but they should ease your passage through the process.

 Rucksack camera bags aren’t noticed as much.
 Wearing your camera gear on your back rather than lugging around hard cases like Pelicans and the case in which your big prime lens was delivered to you is always a good idea.

 When asked whether you have any hand luggage simply pointing to the strap on your shoulder and saying “just a rucksack” works in your favour.
 Once you have your ticket then a brisk stroll away from the counter deters anyone from questioning its dimensions.
 We think that the fact you are wearing it also implies that it’s not very heavy!

 The hand luggage spaces on board vary immensely from plane to plane and even within the planes themselves.
 In our experience having a very deep rucksack or camera bag can make squeezing it into the overhead compartment a bit of a challenge.
 Obviously, the height of the bag will be dictated by the diameter of your largest lens (and the padding around it) but bear in mind that a flatter profile bag slips into the overhead bins easier.